Check dmesg¶

 Additional messages can be excluded using the

---ignoreparameter (case-sensitive, repeatable)If more than 10 error lines are found, the output is shortened to the first 5 and last 5 lines
+--ignoreparameter, which accepts Python regular expressions and may be specified multiple times.
+Once--ignoreis given, the user-supplied list replaces the bundled default ignore list, so admins can curate their own catalogue without inheriting the defaultsIf more than 10 error lines are found, the output is shortened to the first 5 and last 5 lines

 Fact Sheet¶